testcontainers/testcontainers-site/content/community-champions/shinya-yanagihara.md

     url: https://twitter.com/yanashin18618
 ---
 ## Bio
-Shinya Yanagihara's background started as a field engineer at IBM.
-Shinya achieved the technical skill and knowledge though, recognized the software development industry had lots of challenges and difficulty for people, process, culture and technology.
-Therefore Shinya wants to transform the world and people to build software efficiently.
+Shinya Yanagihara is a Developer Advocate at VMware Japan.
+He specializes in application development and is currently focusing on Cloud Native development using Kubernetes and Spring.
+Prior to VMware, he worked at Pivotal and Google Cloud driving legacy modernization.

 ## Q&A
 ### What were your first experiences with Testcontainers?